This Article Will Cover the Following:

 What are the Short-Term Effects of Xanax Abuse on Teens?

-The short-term effects of Xanax abuse include dizziness, drowsiness, impaired coordination, impaired cognitive function, slurred speech, blurred vision, slow reflexes, irritability, mood swings, and increased aggression.
+Short-term effects of Xanax abuse include dizziness, drowsiness, and poor coordination.
+A teen may also have impaired cognitive function, slurred speech, blurred vision, slow reflexes, mood swings, and increased aggression.

 Can Drinking Alcohol While Taking Xanax Be Dangerous?

 Yes.
-Xanax and alcohol are both central nervous system depressants.
-Combining them can lead to lowered blood pressure, severe depression, increased overdose risks, intensified potential for memory loss and blackouts, excessive sedation, confusion, and drowsiness.
+Both Xanax and alcohol are central nervous system depressants.
+Mixing them can cause low blood pressure, severe depression, and a higher risk of overdose.
+It can also lead to memory loss, excessive sedation, confusion, and drowsiness.

 How Long Does Xanax Stay in the Body?

-Xanax has a half-life of roughly 11 hours.
-However, it takes 2-4 days to fully clear from most people’s bodies.
-Factors that influence how long Xanax’s effects last in the body include age, weight, metabolism, liver function, dosage, alcohol use, and duration of intake.
+Xanax has a half-life of about 11 hours, but it takes 2-4 days to leave most peopleโs bodies.
+How long its effects last depends on a person’s age, weight, metabolism, liver health, dosage, and how long it was taken.

 What are the Risks of Taking Xanax with Other Medications?

-Medications such as nefazodone, ketoconazole, fluvoxamine, oral contraceptives, cimetidine, and propoxyphene make it more difficult to break down Xanax, increasing the duration it takes to fully clear from the body.
+Some medicines, such as nefazodone, oral contraceptives, and others, make it harder for the body to break down Xanax.
+This increases the time it takes for the drug to clear from the body.

 Can Xanax Make Teens More Anxious or Depressed?